-Greetings and welcome to TasteFood!
+Welcome to TasteFood!

-In our well traveled life, our kitchen table has had countless visitors.
+Every country has its unique traditions, and there is no better way to immerse oneself in a new culture than to have a seat at its kitchen table.
+In my family’s well-traveled life, our kitchen table has had countless visitors.
 It’s been the gathering point for new and old friends, while reinforcing the importance and pleasure of the family dinner.
-I am often asked where I feel is my home, and I answer it’s wherever the kitchen table is.
-I call this Kitchen Table Philosophy, and would like to share it with you through my stories and recipes on TasteFood.
-So, please pull up a chair and get comfortable.
+I am often asked where I feel is my home, and I answer it’s wherever my kitchen table is.
+So I welcome you to our table here at TasteFood, where I share my stories, memories, and recipes.
+Please pull up a chair and get comfortable.
 I promise there will be something good to eat.

 – Lynda Balslev

-Lynda’s writing and photography have been recognized by many publications including Gourmet Live, The New York Times Diners Journal, The Los Angeles Times, The Huffington Post, CIA ProChef Smart Brief, and Food News Journal.
+Lynda’s writing and photography have been recognized by many publications including Gourmet Live, The New York Times Diners Journal, The Los Angeles Times, Harper’s Bazaar, The Huffington Post, Smithsonian.com, People, CIA ProChef Smart Brief, and Food News Journal.